PowerDNS/pdns/docs/manpages/pdns_server.1.rst

 --control-console       Run the server in a special monitor mode.
 This enables detailed
                         logging and exposes the raw control socket.
 --loglevel=<LEVEL>      Set the logging level.
---config                Show the currently configuration.
+--config                Show the current configuration.
 There are three optional values:

                         --config=default       show the default configuration.
                         --config=diff          show modified options in the current configuration.